ExperimentalSurgery/RAS_VR_2/README.md

 Examples of use (e.g. experimental scenarios or pilot tasks) and observed limitations of the toolkit...?

 3.1 Example scenarios
-[Describe each experimental or demonstrator scenario supported by the toolkit, focusing on how the system is used rather than study results.]
+Describe each experimental scenario supported by the toolkit, focusing on how the system is used rather than study results....

-Reference representative screenshots and demo videos (calibration, usage) hosted at: https://bwgcloud.hu-berlin.de/d/4a507cf93cee46f996ea/?p=%2F&mode=list
+Reference representative screenshots and demo videos (calibration, usage)

 3.2 Performance and usability observations